 13 So Gad came to David and asked him, “Will you choose three years of famine throughout your land, three months of fleeing from your enemies, or three days of severe plague throughout your land?
 Think this over and decide what answer I should give the LORD who sent me.”

-In essence, the Father gave David the opportunity to choose his own punishment.
+In essence, the Father allowed David to choose his own punishment.
 It was like the American TV show – Let’s Make a Deal which started in 1963.

 Behind door number one – three years of famine throughout the land.